How to Make Money as an Artist: Your In-Depth Guide

 These are all incredibly important questions for artists.
 That's true whether you're a true beginner, a hobbyist wanting to turn being an artist into a side hustle, or a long-term artist who has struggled to stop being a starving artist and become a financially successful one.

 Learn as much information from those in the know as possible.
 You don't want vague theories.
 You want to know what's happening in the art world right now!

 Aside from conventional routes, look at creative options that are available.
 There are some people using their creative skills to make good money as artists on Fivver, as this article shows.
 This Forbes article introduces you to a $500,000 a year finger painter.
 Yes, you read that right.

-Even on a smaller scale getting started, there are a lot of great websites to sell original art.
+Even on a smaller scale getting started, there are a lot of great websites to sell original art (make sure to check out how to make and sell art prints here).
 There are sites that allow you to create video courses teaching art skills, like Udemy.